JohnathanPi/Visual-ML/README.md

 # :abacus: Challenges:

   * ### Drawing the decision tree decision boudnary:
-    The tree class is built out of nodes that structured like this:
+    The tree class is built out of nodes that are structured like this:
     ```python
     class Node():
       def __init__(self, X, y, is_x_child = 'root', parent = None, left_child = None, right_child = None, split = None, border_coords = []):